Old Synagogue (Erfurt): History and preservation

-In 2015 the Old Synagogue, Mikveh and the 'Stone House', a secular building from c.1250 in Erfurt's medieval city centre which had Jewish owners, were together nominated as a World Heritage Site.
-This has been tentatively listed but a final decision has not yet been made.

 Museum

 The Old Synagogue was opened as a museum on 27 October 2009.

 The museum permanently houses the Erfurt Treasure, a hoard of 3141 silver coins, weighing 24 kg, and over 700 pieces of goldsmiths' work and jewellery that is thought to have belonged to Jews who hid them at the time of the Erfurt massacre in 1349.
 The collection, which weighs almost 30 kg in total, was found in 1998 in the wall of a house at Michaelisstraße 43, in a medieval Jewish neighbourhood, near the Synagogue.
 The treasure has been exhibited in Berlin, Paris, London, New York and Tel Aviv.